mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 MIRAGES
 Mirages are optical phenomena caused by the refraction of light through heated air rising from a sandy or stony surface.
-They occur in the interior of the desert about 10 kilometres from the coast.
-They make objects that are 1.5 kilometres or more away appear to move.
+They occur in the interior of the desert about 10 kilometers from the coast.
+They make objects that are 1.5 kilometers or more away appear to move.

 This mirage effect makes it difficult to identify an object from a distance.
 It also blurs distant range contours so much that character